ManuelTechert/100-days-of-code/log.md

 **Thoughts:**:

-I haven't had any problems with the exercices I was faced with at FreeCodeCamp as I already know HTML, CSS and JS.
+I haven't had any problems with the exercises I was faced with at FreeCodeCamp as I already know HTML, CSS and JS.
 Anyway, it was good to repeat that stuff and to take a look at details which I didn't know yet.

 The Converse AI is pretty user-friendly.
 A little bit too much in my opinion but I managed to get used to the steps to take to create a conversation with different modules for my Google Home device.
 I will get back to it tomorrow.